-- A sudden influx of new customers
+- -A sudden influx of new Leads & Customers

-- A huge spike in website traffic
+- -A huge spike in website traffic and # 1 In Google

-But, the fact is we need to work towards making a Group or a Page success, With posting good content, Consistent content, High quality content and most significantly engaging your Customers to your page /Group.
+But, the fact is we need to work towards making a Group or a Page success, With posting good content, Consistent content, High-quality content and most significantly engaging your Customers to your page /Group.

-Bad habit #6 #HashtagAbuse
+Bad habit #6 #Hashtag Abuse

 Hashtag usage has gotten way out of hand in recent years, and as such a lot of businesses seem to have lost sight of how to use them effectively on social media.
 Here are some tips:

-- Research existing hashtags to see what’s popular, and more importantly relevant, before posting
+- -Research existing hashtags to see what’s popular, and more importantly relevant, before posting

-- Don’t post made up hashtags that no one else is using, it’s just a waste of valuable characters
+- -Don’t post made up hashtags that no one else is using, it’s just a waste of valuable characters

-- Use capitalisation to clearly define words #JustLikeThis
+- -Use capitalisation to clearly define words #JustLikeThis